Saturday, 23 March 2019

 10th March 2019.

-After visiting the Chozha Temple in ruins near Thiruvalam, our next plan was to visit to Kanchana giri.
-It was told that there is a special stone which gives bell sound when tapped.
-Afraid of Climbing the hill under scorching sun, dropped the idea and decided to visit Thiruparkadal Vishnu Temples on the banks of river Palar.
-We had the darshan of Sri Prasanna Venkatesa Perumal and Sri Ranganathar before closure of the temple after Uchi kala pooja.
+After visiting the Chozha Temple in ruins near Thiruvalam, our next plan was to visit Kanchana Giri.
+It was said that there is a special stone that gives a bell sound when tapped.
+Afraid of climbing the hill under the scorching sun, I dropped the idea and decided to visit the Thiruparkadal Vishnu Temples on the banks of the river Palar.
+We had the darshan of Sri Prasanna Venkatesa Perumal and Sri Ranganathar before the closure of the temple after Uchi kala pooja.

 Moolavar : Sri Prasanna Venkatesa Perumal